 Art Show Offers Youth an Outlet for Expression

 Fifty-six children and adolescents recently participated in New Jersey MENTOR’s first group home art show.
-Inspired by one individual’s artwork displayed throughout a group home, Tricia Gozzi, Creative Arts Therapist at New Jersey MENTOR, took the lead in creating an art exhibit to give New Jersey MENTOR’s young program participants an opportunity to proudly display as many new art pieces as possible.
+Inspired by one client’s artwork displayed throughout a group home, Tricia Gozzi, Creative Arts Therapist at New Jersey MENTOR, took the lead in creating an art exhibit to give New Jersey MENTOR’s young program participants an opportunity to proudly display as many new art pieces as possible.